Storage Types

 | POSIX Compliant | Yes | No |

-Fast storage volumes are high-performance NFS-based volumes designed for distributed training on multi-node clusters:- Multi-node clusters only: Requires clusters with 2 or more nodes
+Shared storage volumes are high-performance NFS-based volumes designed for distributed training on multi-node clusters:

 - High aggregate performance: Up to 300 GB/s aggregate read throughput, 150 GB/s aggregate write throughput, 1.5M read IOPS, 750k write IOPS